Telehealth for Substance Abuse

-For Clinicians: Consider Telehealth for Substance Abuse by linking your patients with relatively inexpensive Substance Abuse Telehealth can be achieved by using mobile applications and web-based services that have has shown to improve patient outcomes.
+Implementing Telehealth for Substance Abuse can easily be achieved by linking your patients with relatively inexpensive mobile applications and web-based services.
+Multiple studies have demonstrated improved patient outcomes for Substance Abuse.
 Telehealth today offers secure HIPAA compliant solutions for almost any area of healthcare.
-For some help understanding, HIPAA and Telehealth see our “HIPAA Compliance Tips” for providers
+For some help understanding HIPAA and Telehealth, see our “HIPAA Compliance Tips” for providers.

 For those seeking recovery: Research suggests that several smartphone applications and web-based interventions improve treatment outcomes.
 Some may require a fee to access while others may be free.
 You may want to ask a therapist or program director about how to access them.

-Patients suffering from the disease of addiction, and their families, usually learn the hard way that it is not just as simple as checking oneself into a 28-day residential treatment program and your “cured.”
-In most cases, it requires a combination of both inpatient and outpatient treatment over months to achieve the results that lead them back to a self-directed life without active addiction.
+Patients suffering from the disease of addiction usually learn the hard way addiction treatment requires much more than just checking oneself into a 28-day residential treatment program.
+In most cases, it involves a combination of both inpatient and outpatient treatment over months to achieve the results that lead them back to a self-directed life without active addiction.
 All of those that enter and complete an inpatient program is at very high in the period post-discharge of keeping sobriety intact.
 Residential inpatient programs provide a relatively secure setting for early recovery; however, then comes the challenge of returning to their home and the surrounding environment.
-Even the best-prepared patient is faced with a multitude of challenges, any one of which can cause them to fall back into their prior lifestyle routine associated with while in active addiction.
+Even the best-prepared patient is faced with many challenges, any one of which can cause them to fall back into their prior lifestyle routine associated while in active addiction.
 The result, unfortunately, for many is relapse.
-This is where Substance abuse Telehealth can provide a substantial improvement in this common problem
+Telehealth for Substance Abuse can provide a substantial improvement in this common problem.

-To further add to this challenge are those living in rural areas where it can require a substantial distance to travel for the much-needed outpatient-based traditional services for substance abuse.
-Often, transportation is limited and access to trained providers in substance abuse few and far between.
-Telehealth services can prove to be a successful bridge for patients facing these challenges in low population density areas.
+To further add to this challenge are those living in rural areas requiring a substantial distance to travel for the much-needed outpatient-based traditional services for substance abuse.
+Often, transportation is limited, and access to trained providers in substance abuse few and far between.
+Telehealth services can prove a successful bridge for patients facing these challenges in low population density areas.
 Providing them with clinically effective means to continue with their recovery program utilizing inexpensive and easily accessible telemedicine technology.
 (2,3,4,5,6)

 Patients in rural or sparsely populated areas have even more obstacles than their urban counterparts

-The chronic nature of substance use disorders calls for methods for clinicians to stay connected with patients over extended periods.
+The chronic nature of substance use disorders calls for clinicians’ methods to stay connected with patients over extended periods.
 (17) Telemedicine can increase access to addiction treatment services by removing the barriers of geography and stigma.

 A variety of electronic delivery methods are increasing the use of telehealth for Substance Abuse in addiction treatment and recovery including: